msGenDev/pys3file/README.md

 ## Encrypted file wrapper

-Also included is a shell script _am.sh_ that treats the S3-managed file file as an encrypted text file of interest.
-Use of  _am.sh_ requires [GnuPG Privacy Guard] http://www.gnupg.org/ be installed, that you have at least one keypair, and that a $HOME/.bucketrc file holding the bucket, key, and GnuPG recipient.
+Also included is a shell script _am.sh_ that treats the S3-managed file as an encrypted text file of interest.
+Use of  _am.sh_ requires [GnuPG Privacy Guard](http://www.gnupg.org) be installed, that you have at least one keypair, and that a $HOME/.bucketrc file holding the bucket, key, and GnuPG recipient.